XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 #### Storage

 Ripple recommends estimating storage sizing at roughly 12GB per day of data kept online with NuDB.
 RocksDB requires around 8GB per day.
 However, the data per day changes with activity in the network.
 You should provision extra capacity to prepare for future growth.
-Currently, a server with all XRP Ledger history requires 6.8TB (2018-03-01).
+At the time of writing (2018-03-01), a server with all XRP Ledger history requires 6.8TB.

 <!-- {# ***TODO: Update the dated storage consideration above, as needed. ***#} -->
 <!-- {# ***TODO: DOC-1331 tracks: Create historic metrics that a user can use to derive what will be required.
 For ex, a chart with 1TB in 2014, 3TB in 2015, 7TB in 2018 ***#} -->